NekaB/Portfolio-Files/README.md

 # Sample HTML
-This repo contains all the files necessary to open a simple HTML-based website.
+This repo has all the files necessary to open a simple HTML-based website.
 It was created for the purpose of being used by Academy Cadets in their final project.

 ## Prerequisites
 There are no prerequisites for this project.